Robert-M-Lucas/whython-8/README.md

 # Whython-8

+Whython-8 is a compiled programming language with no runtime.
+It compiles to raw NASM assembly without an intermediate step like LLVM.
+As this is a work-in-progress there is no documentation on how to write Whython code however you should be able to get a general idea by looking at any `.why` files e.g. in the root, in `std`, and in `reference`.
+Some of these may be broken due to breaking changes

+This is designed to work on Linux using `nasm` and `gcc` requiring a library with `free`, `malloc`, and `printf` to be present (should be by default, all may not be required if not used in your code).
+This may work in WSL

 The `master` branch should now contain a semi-stable version whereas the latest version can be found on `dev`.
 I also use `dev` to sync my work so expect constant breaking changes on that branch.

-This is designed to work on Linux using `nasm` and `gcc` requiring a library with `free`, `malloc`, and `printf` to be present (should be by default, all may not be required if not used in your code).
-This may work in WSL

 ## Usage